moliver28/research-handbook/content/handbook/sales/field-operations/order-processing.md

 An Authorized Reseller, Distributor, or MSP is an approved partner with an active contract with GitLab in place.
 For opportunities where an any of these partners will purchase and resell to an End User:

 1. Authorized Reseller or Distributor must issue a PO that references the GitLab Order Form Quote No. The Authorized Reseller Order Form template OR the Distributor Order Form template must be attached to the opportunity and DOES NOT require Signature from the reseller.
-The template includes reference to the executed Agreement between the parties, and in the event there is no executed Agreement, then the Fulfillment Reseller Agreement (located here:https://about.gitlab.com/terms/#reseller) will govern.
+The template includes reference to the executed Agreement between the parties, and in the event there is no executed Agreement, then the [Fulfillment Reseller Agreement](https://about.gitlab.com/terms/#reseller) will govern.
 1. GitLab will accept the Authorized Reseller or Distributor Order Form without signature, and the Reseller PO, PROVIDED THAT:
    - The Order Form includes the correct reference to the Master Partner Agreement or Authorized Reseller Agreement and other terms; and
    - The PO received is issued to the correct GitLab entity and references the applicable Order Form Quote No. which includes, Quote ID, products, # of users, term, and pricing of the subscription(s).
 1. Clickthrough EULA must be delivered and accepted by the End User.
 Please attach a Note to the Notes and Attachments section with a confirmation link or email.
 1. The correct quote template must be selected for the relevant route to market.
 Authorized Reseller, Authorized Distributor, and Managed Service Provider (MSP) templates.
 1. If the End User has previously accepted a EULA, then we can use it as the governing terms with respect to the End User for this purchase.
-In such a case go to our [EULA Request Server](https://customers.gitlab.com/admin/eula_request) and find the ```Token``` and ```Accepted At``` from the customer's previous EULA.
-Then insert the following into the quote: *"By accepting this quote, you, and the entity that you represent (collectively, “Customer”) unconditionally agree to be bound by the terms agreed to in EULA ```Token``` previously accepted on ```Accepted At```."*
+In such a case go to our [EULA Request Server](https://customers.gitlab.com/admin/eula_request) and find the `Token` and `Accepted At` from the customer's previous EULA.
+Then insert the following into the quote: *"By accepting this quote, you, and the entity that you represent (collectively, “Customer”) unconditionally agree to be bound by the terms agreed to in EULA `Token` previously accepted on `Accepted At`."*

 </details>